Skip to main content

 • Missing BOC-3.
 A filing never made or one that FMCSA rejected for a name mismatch.
 Fix: refile the BOC-3 through a provider with a real process-agent network.

 • Late insurance filing.
-BMC-91 arrived after the 21-day window or with an effective date that leaves a gap.
-Fix: confirm the BMC-91 file date and effective date with the insurer in writing before the vetting window closes.
+BMC-91 arrived after the 20-day deadline that runs from the FMCSA Register notice, or with an effective date that leaves a gap.
+Fix: confirm the BMC-91 file date and effective date with the insurer in writing during the first week.

-The 21-day vetting window is a statutory minimum under 49 CFR §365.109, not an internal FMCSA policy.
+FMCSA's review timeline is the agency's own: its published estimate for new applicants is 20 to 25 business days, and applications pulled for further review can take 8 additional weeks or longer.
 No FMCSA field office, expedite request, or professional service can shorten it — not for a fee, not for an emergency.
-Anyone advertising faster than 21 days is either misrepresenting the process or is measuring from a different starting point (e.g., “filed in 24 hours” measures submission speed, not activation).
+Anyone advertising a faster grant is either misrepresenting the process or is measuring from a different starting point (e.g., “filed in 24 hours” measures submission speed, not activation).

-Bottom line: 3 to 6 weeks from OP-1 submission to an active MC number is the realistic window.
-The 21-day FMCSA vetting period is the legal minimum floor; getting BOC-3, insurance, and (for brokers) a surety bond in place during that window is what lets the authority activate the moment the clock closes.
+Bottom line:3 to 6 weeks from submission to an active MC number is the realistic window.
+FMCSA's published processing estimate for new applicants is 20 to 25 business days; getting BOC-3, insurance, and (for brokers) a surety bond on record within 20 days of the FMCSA Register notice (49 CFR §365.109T) is what keeps the grant from stalling.

 Frequently Asked Questions